chingfhen/portfolio0/projects.md

 I implemented AI Solutions that can filter, analyse and summarize job applications, which improved the efficiency of job hiring processes for HR.

-Full Solution Documentation can be found [here](/ai_financials.html).
 Demo can be found [here](https://drive.google.com/file/d/1fpG9mqigcH5hEfttQl2imVACnXsDB6ff/view?usp=sharing)

 #### 1. Job Applicant Analytics Chatbot